Skip to main content

 }

-And let's create a placeholder for the User module too, so in src/modules/user folder:
+And create a placeholder for the User module too, in the src/modules/user folder:

 modules/user/routes.ts